A Mobile Data-Driven Hierarchical Deep Reinforcement Learning Approach for Real-time Demand-Responsive Railway Rescheduling and Station Overcrowding Mitigation: Computational experiments

 Furthermore, the figure shows the strategy that the agent's handling of high-demand routes, specifically route 2 and 7.
-This proactive approach remains the higher frequency of departures.
+Their original departure time and frequencies are retained to accommodate the passenger demand.
 Notably, despite the increased departure frequency, the dispatched trains still onload a higher level of passenger demand.
 This finding suggests that the demand on these routes is substantial, making it advantageous to avoid train cancellations.
-Additionally, the agent demonstrates its ability to recognize the importance of different stop schedules during rescheduling.
-It strategically dispatches a train operating on the more comprehensive stop schedule, such as $S_3$, during peak hours to accommodate the high demand across all stops.
-Subsequently, during hours with lower demand, the agent dispatches faster trains operating on less comprehensive stop schedules, such as $S_1$ or $S_2$, to effectively meet the demand for specific OD pairs.
-This adaptive approach highlights the agent's understanding of the varying demand patterns throughout the day and its ability to deploy trains with different stop schedules based on the demand intensity.
+Additionally, the agent demonstrates its ability to recognize the importance of different stop patterns during rescheduling.
+It strategically dispatches a train operating with the more comprehensive stop pattern, such as $p_3$, during peak hours to accommodate the high demand across all stops.
+Subsequently, during hours with lower demand, the agent dispatches faster trains operating with less comprehensive stop patterns, such as $p_1$ or $p_2$, to effectively meet the demand for specific OD pairs.
+This adaptive approach highlights the agent's understanding of the varying demand patterns throughout the day and its ability to deploy trains with different stop patterns based on the demand intensity.

-Moreover, for routes 4 and 6 where trains originally operate during both morning and evening peak hours, the agent utilizes a combination rescheduling strategy.
+Moreover, for routes 4 and 6 where trains originally operate during both morning and evening peak hours, the agent uses a combination rescheduling strategy.
 During the morning peak, the agent dispatches a combination of fast trains and full-stop trains to efficiently cater to the demand during this period, avoiding passenger dissatisfaction and prolonged waiting times.
 In the evening, the agent modifies its strategy to strike a balance between meeting passenger demand, considering their waiting tolerance, and delay reduction.
 This adaptable approach ensures an optimal trade-off between passenger satisfaction and operational efficiency during the evening hours.

 During the daytime, the agent adopts a reactive approach by dispatching trains primarily on busy routes in the morning.
 This strategy ensures that an adequate number of rolling stock is available for rescheduling during peak hours and unexpected increases in demand.
 In contrast, during the evening, the agent switches to a proactive approach by increasing the frequency of dispatches and even allocating trains to lower-demand routes.
 This proactive strategy aims to optimize the utilization of backup rolling stock, meet passenger demand effectively, and minimize capacity wastage.